Uniform accuracy of implicit-explicit Runge-Kutta methods for linear hyperbolic relaxation systems: Numerical tests

 \section{Numerical tests}

 In this section, we numerically verify the accuracy of some IMEX-RK schemes applied to two linearized hyperbolic relaxation systems including the Broadwell model \cite{broadwell1964shock} and the Grad's moment system \cite{grad1949kinetic,cai2014cpam}.
+We consider four IMEX-RK schemes: ARS(2,2,2) \cite{ascher1997}, ARS(2,3,2) \cite{ascher1997}, ARS(4,4,3) \cite{ascher1997}, and BHR(5,5,3)* \cite{boscarino2009siam}.
+Their double Butcher tableau are also included in Appendix \ref{subsec:some-imex-rk-scheme}.
 In all the numerical tests, we adopt the Fourier-Galerkin spectral method for spatial discretization with modes $|k|\leq N$ and fix $N=40$ to ensure that the discretization error in space is much smaller than that in time.
-The reference solution $U_{ref}$ is computed with a much finer time step.
+The reference solution $\bm{U}_{ref}$ is computed with a much finer time step.